aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D20

+Created repo and set up structure for personal portfolio.
+Did some research on portfolio designs for inspiration.
+Completed ES6 lessons on freeCodeCamp.

 ### R1D19

 Reviewed all responsive web design projects and updated styling for all.
 Will be adding to personal portfolio tomorrow.